 “Start by defining your vision for your wardrobe – this will guide your decisions and help you keep focused on the big picture.
 Do you want to get ready faster in the morning, avoid the laundry pile up, or just have a beautiful closet to admire?”

 Kristen Ziegler | Minima

-Once you’ve decluttered, consider reworking your layout and storage systems to maximize space in your closet.
-Try to dedicate at least one wall of the closet entirely to clothing rods.
-By taking advantage of your closet’s height, you’ll make the most of your storage space.
+Dedicate at least one wall of the closet entirely to clothing rods.
+By taking advantage of your closet’s height, you’ll make the most of your walk-in closet storage space.
 Sarah Boughan of Organized Living suggests adding double hang rods to store shirts, jackets and pants.
 She also recommends considering a space to keep long hang items, such as dresses, coats or robes.

-The key to organizing a small walk-in closet is to take advantage of prime real estate, and plan to hang your most frequently worn clothes in the most prominent spots of the closet.
-To organize your closet (and make sure it stays that way), Resourceful Consultants’ Barbara Reich advises homeowners to, “put all like items together.
+A top organization idea for small walk-in closets is to hang your most frequently worn clothes in the most prominent spots.
+To organize clothes in your closet (and make sure it stays that way), Life Organized’s Barbara Reich advises homeowners to “put all like items together.
 Within each category, organize by color.
 For example, put all long-sleeve blouses together, then all black long sleeve blouses together.”

-Whether you opt for built-in shelving, decorative baskets or clear storage containers, make sure your accessories are accessible.
+Whether you opt for built-in shelving, decorative baskets or clear storage containers, make sure your accessories are easy to find.
 Showcase your shoes with a shoe rack or tension rods on the floor of your closet.
-Keeping your shoe rack underneath hanging clothes is a great way to maximize closet space.
-If space allows, you can also display your favorites on open shelves.
+Keeping your shoe rack underneath hanging clothes is a great way to maximize walk-in closet storage space.
+If space allows, you can also display your favorite hats, purses and jewelry on open shelves.

 1. Use hooks to create extra storage for hanging items.